-Yet, doesn't history teach us that it is often that "what is true"--not that which is "truth"--has been the correcting gift of many so called "heretics."
-And the irony is that often these rebellious heretics have brought about better understandings both for the world and religion.
-With all the new science of today, many traditional beliefs, like the location of heaven and hell, the earth being the center of the universe, and the "human" as God's final creation, are being tested as to what is real and true.
-Because the Gnostics did not see Christian doctrine as set truth and unchangeable, their style of faith is freeing and relevant today for those who want to remain Christian, being both honest to God and the world.
+History teaches that it is often "what is true"--not that which is "truth"-- that has been the correcting gift to the church by many so called "heretics."
+Often these rebellious heretics have brought about better understandings both for the world and religion.
+Christianity did not collapse with Galileo's discovery.
+With all the new science of today, many traditional beliefs, like the location of heaven and hell, the earth being the center of the universe, and God's creation is final and set are being tested as to what is real and true.
+Because the Gnostics did not see Christian doctrine as closed truth and unchangeable, their style of faith is freeing and relevant today for those who want to remain Christian, being both honest to the world and God.

 For the Gnostics, there would not be a major conflict between science and religion.
 Galileo, for example, would not have been condemned because his science didn't agree with the Bible.
 They were not Biblical literalists like today's Fundamentalists.
 The Gnostics saw God's Spirit flowing in the Bible, and not set in stone in order to affirm the prejudices, culture, and power of those in authority.
 Those of us who believe Christ's intent was more than establishing a set of rules for faith and morality, but rather, a dynamic way to connect with God, have powerful new resources.
 Beyond the standard judgmental style of Christianity, the gnostic approach opens a different way to be and remain Christian in today's complex world.
-Those who stand for the gnostic way to be a Christian have the new opportunity to declare to the world that Christ's message is far more positive, understanding, open, and loving than has often been its tradition.
+As in Galileo's time, science may change some beliefs but not our faith.
+And those who stand for the gnostic way to be a Christian have the new opportunity to declare to the world that Christ's message is far more positive, understanding, open, and loving than has often been its tradition.

-A gnostic style of Christianity needs to take fire again.
-My dream is not to establish a Gnostic Church.
+A gnostic way of Christianity needs to take fire again.
+As stated above, my dream is not to establish a Gnostic Church.
 We have enough churches.
-My dream is to develop a Network or association at the grassroots level of those persons who want or have a gnostic style of Christianity.
+My dream is to develop a Network at the grassroots level of those persons who want or have a gnostic style of Christianity.
 This style does not require one to leave or detest any church or denomination.
-Yet across denominational lines, there is a need for those within and without the church, to declare that one's faith is free and different than traditional Christianity.
+Yet across denominational lines, there is a need for those within and without the church, to declare that one's faith is free and different and open to new truth.
 So I hope some of you will join the "Network for SEEKERS OF GOD."
-(SEE "CONTACT US" PAGE)
+SEE ("CONTACT US" PAGE)